G-Research/prommsd/README.md

 ### Monitoring of the monitor

 A rule to verify prommsd is running.
-We reccommend to only run on one Prometheus instance, e.g. in the Prometheus in Kubernetes namespace that runs this, if there's a Prometheus instance per namespace:
+We recommend to only run on one Prometheus instance, e.g. in the Prometheus in Kubernetes namespace that runs this, if there's a Prometheus instance per namespace: